 You can surely improve gut health and prevent digestive disorders naturally, but for that it’s very important to make the majority of your daily lifestyle choices with better gut health in mind.
 Today we’ll discuss in more detail how you can optimise three important elements of your lifestyle that relate to the health of your gut.

 Eating a diverse diet that includes various sources of fruit and vegetables, beans, pulses, herbs, nuts and seeds is key to feeding your gut microbiome all the nutrients it needs to function properly.
 To ensure that you get the best of your wholefoods intake, we recommend opting for organic foods, which are usually more nutrient-dense than their conventional alternatives, and consulting a health professional to ensure that your food intake matches your daily activity levels.

 We’d also like to emphasise the importance of dietary fibre in maintaining a healthy gut.
-Dietary fibre gets things moving in your digestive system, feeds the good bacteria in your gut, and helps keep you fuller for longer.
+Dietary fibre is believed to get things moving in your digestive system, feeds the good bacteria in your gut, and helps keep you fuller for longer.

 Many processed foods contain little to no fibre so they may not be your best bet if you’re looking to boost fibre intake.
 The good news is that if the majority of your diet consists of plant-based whole foods, you most probably get enough fibre daily.
-A delicious, really convenient way to reach the Recommended Daily Intake of fibre (i.e. 30g for adults in the UK) is by boosting your meals with superfoods such as Chia seeds, Wheatgrass powder, Barleygrass powder, Lucuma powder, or our Breakfast Boosters.
+A delicious, really convenient way to reach the Recommended Daily Intake of fibre (i.e. 30g for adults in the UK) is by boosting your meals with superfoods such as our Gut Feel Flaxseed range, Chia+ Pudding range, Chia seeds, Wheatgrass powder, Barleygrass powder, Lucuma powder or our Breakfast Boosters.